The Ultimate Guide to Nutrition for Beauty and Vitality

 Refined Sugars

-Cause glycation (damage to collagen), inflammation, breakouts, and energy crashes.
+Cause glycation — a process that damages collagen fibers and accelerates visible aging — as well as inflammation, breakouts, and energy crashes.
 Limit candy, sodas, and processed desserts.

 Processed Foods